 The kidney's main function in a dog is to filter the blood from toxic buildup and remove the waste through excretion, commonly called urination.
-Creatinine is a toxic metabolite found within this toxic buildup and is used as one of two key indicators to measure kidney functions in dogs.
-A certain level of creatinine is expected to be in the blood of a dog and a range of "normals" has been established to recognize this.
+Creatinine is a toxic metabolite found within this toxic buildup and is used as one of two key indicators to measure kidney functions and help diagnose kidney disease in dogs.
+A certain level of normal creatinine range is expected to be in a dog's blood.
 Any variation above or below this normal range indicates a problem with the kidneys which may require further diagnostic work and treatment.

-Symptoms of kidney failure in dogs will normally manifest with a dog drinking excessive amounts of water, urinating a lot, loss of appetite, vomiting, weight loss, dehydration, and unkempt fur appearance.
-These symptoms will usually start to appear gradually, though the owner may not notice them for some time.
-Usually, by the time an owner notices that there is a problem, the disease is well under way and there have already been blood chemistry changes, most notably, an increased creatinine level.
+Symptoms of kidney disease in dogs can include drinking excessive amounts of water, frequent urination, loss of appetite, vomiting, weight loss, dehydration, and unkempt fur appearance, though your dog may not have all of these symptoms.
+You may not notice symptoms at first because they appear gradually.
+Keeping an eye on your dog's body language may also give you a sign to how they are feeling.
+Usually, by the time an owner notices that there is a problem, the disease is well under way and there have already been blood chemistry changes, most notably an increased creatinine level.

-A sample of serum is placed into the blood chemistry panel machine and the machine goes to work, measuring the different levels of specific indicators for a number of internal organ systems, including BUN (blood urea nitrogen) and creatinine to measure kidney function.
+A sample of serum is placed into the blood chemistry panel machine to measure the levels of specific indicators for a number of internal organ systems, including BUN (blood urea nitrogen) and creatinine to measure kidney function.
 When the test is complete, a result page is printed showing the normal ranges for each function tested and the sample levels.

 What your dog's creatinine levels mean